APMichael/Winapp2/NOTES.md

 **%CommonProgramFiles%**
 *XP-10:* C:\\Program Files\\Common Files
 *XP-10:* C:\\Program Files (x86)\\Common Files
-This will work for both 32 and 64 bit directories as CCleaner will detect it on its own.
+(This will work for both 32-bit and 64-bit folders as CCleaner will detect it on its own.)

 **%Documents%**
 *Vista-10:* C:\\Users\\{username}\\Documents